mavryk-network/mavryk-reward-distributor/readme.md

 The documentation can be found [here](https://mavryk-network.github.io/mavryk-reward-distributor/).

-MRD supports complex payments, pays in batches, and supports three backends for calculations: Mavryk RPC, [TZPRO API](https://docs.tzpro.io/) and [MvKT API](https://api.mavryk.network/).
+MRD supports complex payments, pays in batches, and supports three backends for calculations: Mavryk RPC and [MvKT API](https://api.mavryk.network/).
 MRD is developed and tested extensively by the community.

 **Provider notes:**